Sebobo/Shel.MediaFrontend/README.md

 ### Dependencies

 See `composer.json`.
 Additionally the frontend uses `FontAwesome` by default.
-But you can change this by overriding the TypoScript in your own package.
+But you can change this by overriding the Fusionobject in your own package.

-### Add route
+### Routing

-If you want to use the content elements add the following to `Configuration/Routes.yaml`:

-    -
-      name: 'Shel MediaFrontend'
-      uriPattern: '<ShelMediaFrontendSubroutes>'
-      subRoutes:
-        'ShelMediaFrontendSubroutes':
-          package: 'Shel.MediaFrontend'
+The routes for the content element pagination are auto-included in the `Settings.yaml`.

 ## Import files